mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 Source: https://brian2.readthedocs.io/en/stable/developer/functions.html

-# Adding support for new functions
+# Adding support for new functions

 For a description of Brian’s function system from the user point of view, see [Functions](../advanced/functions.html).